brijesh-giri-neu/FakeStackOverflow-MERN/README.md

 A full-stack Q&A web application inspired by Stack Overflow, built using the **MERN stack** (MongoDB, Express, React, Node.js).
 It replicates the core functionality of StackOverflow to provide a dynamic space for developers to ask questions, share knowledge, and engage in discussions.

 ## Features
-- **User-friendly Q&A system** – Users can post, search, and answer questions
+- **Q&A system** – Users can post, search, and answer questions and comment on existing answers
 - **Sorting & Filtering** – View questions by recent activity, unanswered status, and search by tags
+- **Voting system** – Upvote and downvote questions & answers for community-driven quality control
 - **Custom Hooks & Factory Pattern** – Modularized UI logic and routing management
 - **RESTful APIs** – CRUD operations for questions, answers, and user interactions
 - **Pagination & Form Validation** – Ensuring structured data input and smooth navigation